PM Modi again shied away from making statement against Chinese: Congress

 India's Covid-19 tally climbed to 5,66,840 on Tuesday with nearly 66 per cent cases reported in June alone.
 For seven days, the country has been reporting more than 15,000 cases and experts say the pandemic has yet to reach its peak.

 "There was massive euphoria and build up.
-At the end of it, the Prime Minister's address was 'much ado about nothing.
+At the end of it, the Prime Minister's address was 'much ado about nothing'.
 We had great expectations from the Prime Minister. once again he belied our expectations," she said at a virtual press conference.

-The congress leader said it seems the top priority of the PM is the Bihar elections.
+The Congress leader said it seems the top priority of the PM is the Bihar elections.

 "The hype and build up was all aimed at headline management," she said.